sprinklej/SYSC3303/Assignment_02/ReadMe.txt

 ——Diagrams:
-The class diagram was generated using the ObjectAid UML Diagram plugin for eclipse.
+The class diagram was generated using the ObjectAid UML Diagram plug-in for eclipse.
 All other diagrams were built using https://www.draw.io